loredanacirstea/recommendations/marks/Marks Factory Tutorial v1.md

 This is the Marks Factory. `v1` means version 1.

+### Known Issues
+- connecting to the IPFS network and loading marks is sometimes slow: refresh the page.

 ### Top Toolbar
 :Button[more]{icon=true} load a recommended mark :Button[edit]{icon=true}  enter "edit" mode.